topnotcher/fw-audit/README.md

-A small ruby program to manage Cisco FWSM context configurations in a git repository.
+A small ruby program to manage Cisco FWSM or ASA context configurations in a git repository.

 Rather than simply grab the configurations periodically and commit them to git, this program attempts to group the changes into logical commits with an actual author.
 An example commit log looks like: